-Get 20% off your order with promo code Stan Lee at checkout.
+Get 25% off the new books with promo code Cyber Monday at checkout.

 Galileo's Daughter, by Dava Sobel